mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 ---

 ##### Automated Labeling Using Templates
-Furthermore, users can create labels using templates and include the symbol `?` an incremental set of integers at any position.
+Furthermore, users can create labels using templates and include the symbol `?` to insert an incremental set of integers at any position.
 In addition, users have the option to use the symbol `!` to insert the location of the measurement device into the label.
 For example:
 ```@example LabelAutomaticTemplate
 using JuliaGrid # hide
 @default(unit) # hide